subprocess: Wrapping ping, traceroute, and nslookup in Python

 • text=True so stdout is a str, not raw bytes.

-The returncode Is Your Pass/Fail
+The returncode Is the Pass/Fail Signal

-Unix convention: 0 means success, anything else means failure. ping follows it — reachable host gives 0, unreachable gives non-zero.
+Unix convention: 0 means success, anything else means failure. ping follows it — a reachable host gives 0, unreachable gives non-zero.
 That makes a reachability check trivial:

 import subprocess